 8 Steps to Plan a Successful Project Kickoff Meeting

-Putting time and energy into turning your project kickoff meeting into a motivating, action-oriented session can pay big dividends over the course of the project.
+- Putting time and energy into turning your project kickoff meeting into a motivating, action-oriented session can pay big dividends over the course of the project.

-During preparation, think through and arrange everything that will make the meeting most effective.
+- During preparation, think through and arrange everything that will make the meeting most effective.

-End the meeting with agreed upon action steps.
+- End the meeting with agreed-upon action steps.

-Follow up with a summary email of key meeting points.
+- Follow up with a summary email of key meeting points.

 Your kickoff needs to fit the type of project being launched.
 Examples include:

-• Internal projects like a marketing campaign or application development plan
+- Internal projects like a marketing campaign or application development plan

-• Vendor and/or client-facing projects like an advertising initiative or product design effort
+- Vendor and/or client-facing projects like an advertising initiative or product design effort

-• C-suite sponsored projects like an enterprise-wide IT system rollout
+- C-suite sponsored projects like an enterprise-wide IT system rollout

 The basic elements to prepare for and lead any project kickoff are straightforward (depending on project types and goals, you may need to make adjustments).
-To kick meeting quality up a notch or two, include these tips and best practices.
+To kick meeting quality up a notch or two, use these tips and best practices.

 Think through and arrange everything that will make the meeting most effective.